 On Farnum Hill, we use the word “cider” to mean an alcoholic beverage fermented from particular apples, just as “wine” is fermented from particular grapes.
 (Fresh apple juice is – well – fresh apple juice, or ‘sweet cider.’)
 Cider is a word that covers an enormous variety of adult beverages made from apples.
 Our style is all about flaunting the delights of the fruit that grows best on this place.

 Farnum Hill Ciders, at 6.5-7.5% alcohol, tend toward the dry, sharp, fruity and bountifully aromatic.
 We make them to gladden the moment and light up the flavors of food.
-During Prohibition, apple-growers’ urgent need for a new teetotal image helped cut the normal old word “cider” from its normal old meaning, and paste it to the sweet brown ephemeral juice of autumn, normally called “apple juice” or “sweet cider.”
-So even now, a lot of our fellow Americans find our stuff a bit startling.
+During Prohibition, apple-growers urgently needed for a new teetotal image.
+That PR problem helped cut the normal old word “cider” from its normal old meaning, and paste it to the sweet brown ephemeral juice of autumn, normally called “apple juice” or “sweet cider.”
+So even now, a lot of our fellow Americans find Farnum Hill ciders a bit startling.

 We are proud of Farnum Hill Ciders, and delighted to see more and more small-scale cider-makers coming onto the U.S. cider scene.
 Meanwhile, we’re also encouraged to see skilled commercial apple-growers planting for cider.
 As in the wine world, cider-apple growers may want to make their own, or to sell their fruit to cidermakers.
 Already, the price of cider apples is many times the processing price that eating apples bring.
 That makes cider orchards valuable.
 Here’s hoping the future of distinctive American orchard-based ciders will outshine the past!